nmac-dev/order-processing-system/README.md

 **Order Class ( order.hpp, order.cpp )**
 Order stores all data from the input line as variables except the customer number.
 Instead the customer number is replaced with a pointer to the actual customer instance, since [Assumptions](#Assumptions) states “orders have a customer number for an already existing customer” and thus it makes more sense to have a pointer.
 Additionally by having an order point to its associated customer instance, all computations involving retrieving the order’s customer details are removed as we have a direct reference to said customer.

+#### UML Diagram
-To better demonstrate the design see the UML diagram...
+To better demonstrate the design here is a UML diagram...

 <img alt="Class UML Diagram" src="README/uml-1.jpg">